 That specific failure, watching it happen while knowing you are objectively more accomplished than the guy doing it, is one of the most quietly devastating experiences a high-achieving man can have.
 And underneath the frustration of not being able to attract women is something quieter: just wanting someone to actually know you.

 Most pre-meds never say that to anyone.
 I am saying it because it is the most common thing I hear from men in the pre-health track, and because naming it is the first step to fixing it.
+If you are already in medical school, read this article next.
+If you are already in residency, this one is for you.

 Why Pre-Med Dating Feels Impossible (And Why It Is Not)